firas-codes1/ci-compiler/README.md

 ## Why was it made?

 Aside from learning, I really liked the idea of low-level programming being easier.
-The idea was to make a compiler that gives ### **the control of assembly while being easy to use like python **.
+The idea was to make a compiler that gives <b>the control of assembly while being easy to use like python </b>.
 I also like a good challenge.